MSI GeForce RTX 5060 Ti Gaming Trio 16GB

 Common Features

-• Both products have a width of 300 mm.
+• Both cards share the same width of 300 mm.

 Main Differences